TODAY'S HOURS |

 Ancestry Library Edition (in-library use only)

-Access to more than 4,000 databases and 1.5 billion names.
-Included are the digitized images of the U.S. Federal Census from 1790 forward, vital, church, court, and immigration records, as well as record collections from Canada and other areas.
+Access more than 4,000 databases and 1.5 billion names.
+Includes digitized images of the U.S. Federal Census from 1790 forward, vital, church, court, and immigration records, as well as record collections from Canada and other areas.

 Arkiv Digital (in-library use only)

-For Swedish genealogy research.
-Search birth, marriage, death, military, household records and more.
-Access this resource from the Other Programs folder on the desktop of the public computers at the library.
+The largest private provider of Swedish church records and other historical records online.
+Includes church records, court records and inventory of estates.
+Access it from the Other Programs folder on the desktop of the public computers at the library.

 Chicago Tribune Historical Archive

-From Newsbank - contains 2.5 million obituaries and death notices, front pages from 1900 - 1984, and selected articles from the newspaper's clipping files.
+Contains 2.5 million obituaries and death notices, front pages from 1900 through 1984, and selected articles from the newspaper’s clipping files.
 Paid ads are excluded.

 Fold3